Leaderboard

 Version 1.0.0

-This is a livery for the Hot Start Challenger 650.
+This is a livery for the default C172, inspired by D-ECOU.
+This also works if you have the REP, of course.
 To install, extract the zip file into the "liveries" folder.
-You can supply your own registration, N131KJ is not printed on the cowlings.
-If you enjoy my work, consider supporting me on Patreon to cover some of the horrendous Adobe-costs ;).
-You can find 8K versions of the liveries there.2 points -
+If you enjoy my work, consider supporting me on Patreon (8K versions are available there as well) to cover some of the horrendous Adobe-costs ;).2 points -

 2 points